 With many of our forest investments approaching harvesting age, this question from investors is understandable because it is an indication of when to expect investment returns.

-Indicative harvest dates are reported each year in the investment’s annual Financial Report, and these reflect the expectations of the original Prospectus to harvest exactly at tree age 28 years (when the trees had reached maturity).
-However, these date were not definitive and are unlikely in reality.
+Indicative harvest dates have been reported each year in the investment’s annual Financial Report, reflecting the expectations in the original Prospectus to harvest exactly at tree age 28 years.
+However, these dates were not definitive and were, in reality, unlikely.

-Harvesting throughout New Zealand faces a number of constraints, namely the combination of predicted high log volumes, status of essential infrastructure such as public road quality and capacity, rail and port capacity and log storage, plus contractor resourcing and availability (logging crews and trucks).
+Harvesting throughout New Zealand presently faces a number of constraints, namely the combination of predicted high log volumes, status of essential infrastructure such as public road quality and capacity, rail and port capacity and log storage, plus contractor resourcing and availability (logging crews and trucks).

 As we get closer to harvest, we will be in touch with investors to discuss our proposed plan for the best way to harvest your forest.